JipengYan1995/SRUSSoftware/README.md

 Plotting 2.1 ->2.2

-More details about updates can be found at the end of User Guide
+More details about updates can be found at the end of the User Guide.